 |Minutes Late per day during the school year||Equals days' worth of learning lost in a year|

 |15 minutes||10.3 days|

 What do pupils have to say on the matter?

-During school council meetings last year the children rightly identified that good attendance was of huge importance in ensuring all pupils reach their full potential.
+Our children rightly identify that good attendance is of huge importance in ensuring all pupils reach their full potential.